Keto Diet Complete Guide for Beginners (2025)

 The Keto Flu

 During the first 3–7 days, many people experience keto flu: fatigue, headache, brain fog, and irritability.
-This is caused by electrolyte loss as insulin drops and kidneys excrete more sodium.
+This is caused by electrolyte loss — as insulin drops, kidneys excrete more sodium, pulling potassium and magnesium along with it.
+It is not carb withdrawal in the addictive sense.
+It is a mineral deficit.

 How to manage it: